sophyzhou/presentation4/Classes and Objects.md

 ##Classes Definition

-In Objective-C, the class is defined in two different sections by using **@interface** and **@implementation**.
+In Objective-C, class is defined in two different sections by using **@interface** and **@implementation**.
 By declaring an *interface*, we describe the way we want the class and its instances to be used.
 This interface includes the list of messages that the class can receive, so we also need to provide the class *implementation*, which contains the code to be executed in response to each message.

 A class definition begins with the keyword **@interface** followed by the class name and the class body, enclosed by a pair of curly braces.

-For example, we defined the *Rectangle* data type using the keyword class as follows:
+For example, we defined the *Rectangle* data type using the keyword @interface as follows:

 ```
 @interface Rectangle:NSObject